TruePadawan/TruePadawan/README.md

 **What am I?** I'm a software developer.

 **What do I do**
-* I build simple applications with C++ and Qt
+* I build simple desktop applications with C++ and Qt
-* I build simple websites with Frontend Web Technologies, I also have a little bit of experience on the Backend with Flask.
+* I build websites with Frontend Web Technologies ranging from Plain old HTML CSS JS to ReactJS.

 **What am I learning?**
 * I'm ReactJs so I can smoothly dive into React-Native for mobile development.
-* I'm also working on my DSA Knowledge.
 * I'm also doing The Odin Project to know more about Web Technologies

 <hr>